AliRazani99/Online_System_Software/Documentaion/Requirements and scenario/Scenario.md

 ### the patient scenario
 - The patient types the site address in the browser search section.
 - A page will open in which the person must specify whether the person viewing site as a patient or a doctor.
-- If patient so clicking on patient's option.
+- patient so clicking on patient's option.
-- If doctor so clicking on doctor's option and register his/her information as a clinic doctor.
 - After clicking on patient's option, the patient has diffrent options such as login option, registering option and updating former information option.
 - If the patient has already registered, he / she will login to his/her page by registering the national code and password.
 - The patient refer to updating information section as needed